Global well-posedness of an initial-boundary value problem for viscous non-resistive MHD systems: Introduction

 and $\kappa>0$ is the permeability coefficient.
 If the fluid is incompressible, then the velocity is divergence free and the pressure becomes a new unknown $\tilde p(t,y)$; the MHD system takes the following form:

 If $\tilde\rho\equiv 1$, then the system \eqref{ns_euler0ic} reduces to the homogeneous one:

 The main difficulty of studying these MHD systems lies in the non-resistivity of the magnetic equation.
 It is classical that the viscous and resistive homogeneous MHD system has a unique global classical solution \cite{DL,ST}, at least for the small initial data.
 It is extremely interesting that the inviscid and non-resistive homogeneous MHD system also poses a unique global classical solution around a nonzero uniform magnetic field \cite{BSS}.
 It is then natural to ask whether the MHD systems with only the viscosity or resistivity admit global classical solutions or develop singularity in finite time.
 The inviscid and resistive homogeneous 2D MHD system has a global weak solution in $H^1$, but the question if such weak solutions are unique or can be improved to be global classical solutions remains open \cite{CW,LZH}.
 The global existence of classical solutions to the viscous and non-resistive homogeneous MHD system \eqref{ns_euler0ich} is established only recently around a nonzero uniform magnetic field; we refer to \cite{LXZ,RWXZ,Z,HL} for the 2D case and \cite{XZ,AZ} for the 3D case, and also \cite{LZ,LZT} for a 3D MHD-type system.
+For the viscous and non-resistive compressible MHD system \eqref{ns_euler0c} the global existence of classical solutions is established recently in \cite{H} for the 2D case.
+We remark that the analysis in \cite{RWXZ,Z,HL,H} for the 2D case exploited greatly the condition $\diverge \tilde B=0$, while \cite{LXZ,XZ} employed the Lagrangian reformulation of the problem and required the initial magnetic field, $\tilde B_0$, satisfy the following admissible condition: